patrickklima/drag-n-drop-task-mgr/README.md

 # React-Redux Drag-n-Drop Task Manager
 A drag-n-drop task manager built as single page web app.
-Djello is like Trello, but much more jggly….  (built for educational purposes only)

-A React/Redux SPA served by an Express API that provides CRUD operations for a Mongo database controlled with Mongoose, all happily abiding in NodeJS.
+This React/Redux SPA receives data from an Express API backed by CRUD services performed by Mongoose on a Mongo database, all happily abiding in NodeJS.

 ## Tech Stack
 - MongoDB